AlineSoliman/AlineSoliman/README.md

 ### Olá 👋
-Sou a Aline Soliman,
+-Sou a Aline Soliman,
-🌱 atualmente estudo Desenvolvimento Web na Trybe.
+-🌱 atualmente estudo Desenvolvimento Web na Trybe.

 <!--
 **AlineSoliman/AlineSoliman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.